abbott221/robotRepo/README.md

 //drag all that stuff back into the folder on your flashdrive for replacements

+//DO NOT HAVE THAT SECOND INTERNAL FOLDER THIS TIME, THAT MAY CAUSE ERRORS

 //right click on a file and open the GUI
+//OR via command

+$git gui

 "commit" on toolbar -> "Stage changed files to commit"

+//CHECK THAT THE NEW LINEUP OF FILES DON'T CONTAIN A BUNCH OF RED X's NEXT TO THEM,

+//THAT MEANS YOU STILL NEED TO DELETE THE SECOND INTERNAL FILE AS MENTIONED ABOVE

 type a message for the commit

+press "commit" button

-press "push" button to push the code to the internet
+then, remote ->  push to push code to the internet
+//straight up "push" button oddly doesn't work

 type your username and password

+if failed to send,
+$git pull thisURL master

+then, press push button again